kensipe/mesoshub/README.md

 ## Getting Started

 ### Prerequisites
-Ruby 1.9.3p484 (this is the version used in productiion).
+Ruby 1.9.3-p484 (this is the version used in productiion).
 Please see the section below if you need help getting this set up.

 ### Running mesoshub

 Run mesoshub with marathon url and zookeeper hosts
 Usage:

-      shell> bin/mesoshub --marathon http://vpc0-mesos-master01.otsql.opentable.com:8080 --zookeeper vpc0-mesos-master01.otsql.opentable.com:2181,vpc0-mesos-master02.otsql.opentable.com:2181,vpc0-mesos-master03.otsql.opentable.com:2181
+      shell> bin/mesoshub --haproxyfqdn proxy.domain --marathon http://master1.domain:8080 --zookeeper master1.domain:2181,master2.domain:2181,master3.domain:2181

 ### Setting up Ruby
 If you use [rbenv](http://rbenv.org/), then update that, and [ruby-build](https://github.com/sstephenson/ruby-build) to their latest versions.
 With [homebrew](http://brew.sh/) that would be: